Tools and technologies for monitoring hydrometeorological hazards

 **Function**: Track changes in water levels across rivers, lakes, and reservoirs.

-**Types**: Float-based meters, pressure sensors, ultrasonic devices, radar sensors, etc.
+**Types**: Float meters, pressure sensors, ultrasonic devices, radar sensors, and more.

-**Applications**: Essential for flood alerts, water resource management, and monitoring variations in water body levels.
+**Applications**: Important for flood alerts, managing water resources, and tracking changes in water levels.

 3. **Flow Velocity Meters**